Access model

 2. Generate gradient barriers

-To identify locations where a stream’s slope exceeds a given threshold, the model starts at the mouth of a stream (identified by the blue_line_key) and iterates through each vertex of the stream flow line.
-At each vertex, it calculates the slope of the stream from the vertex to 100m upstream.
-Wherever the measured slope exceeds the value of the given threshold(s), this location and slope is recorded as a potential ‘gradient barrier’.
+To identify locations where a stream’s slope exceeds a given threshold, the model iterates through each vertex of the stream’s flow line (identified by the blue_line_key) - starting at the mouth and working up to the headwaters.
+At each vertex, the slope is calculated from the vertex to a point 100m upstream.
+If this 100m slope exceeds a given threshold (eg 25% for salmon), the point location is recorded as a ‘gradient barrier’.
+100m was chosen as the interval because:

 The gradient threshold used for a given model is species dependent.
 Thresholds applied to existing models are: